 • Clear aligners are the only type of brace available online, but that doesn’t mean they’re the best option for you.
 We offer a wide range of braces for you to choose from, including clear fixed braces and lingual braces (fixed braces that go behind your teeth).

 • Some orthodontists offer complementary treatments such as teeth whitening and shaping at the end of orthodontic treatment.
 These non-invasive cosmetic treatments can look fantastic – but they must be provided by a professional.

 Maintaining your new smile

 Once your braces are taken off, there’s always a risk that your teeth will move back to where they started.
 That’s why we give our patients fixed and removable retainers.
 Together they provide maximum protection against orthodontic relapse.

 Fixed retainers involve fitting a thin metal wire behind your front teeth.
 They provide extra peace of mind in case anything does happen to your removable retainers.
-Our aftercare also includes two years of supervision, so we can keep an expert eye on your teeth.
+Our aftercare also includes 12 months of supervision, so we can keep an expert eye on your teeth.

 Thank you, next!